 What is Management Accounting?

-The term management accounting or managerial accounting relates mainly to the preparation of financial statements and other accounting information for use by the management of the business.
+The term management accounting or managerial accounting relates mainly to the preparation of financial statements and other accounting information for internal use by the management of the business.

 Management are normally involved in planning, controlling and budgeting for the future of the business, and therefore require more detailed financial information than that provided in published financial statements available to the general public.